Nazalekser/Nazalekser/README.md

 # Hi there 👋

 - 🔭 I’m currently working on data science projects.
-- 🌱 I’m currently learning the Time Series and LLM
+- 🌱 I’m currently learning Time Series and LLM
 - 🤔 I’m looking for help in putting my AI knowledge into practice!
 - ⚡ I think AI is very philosophical